se-edu/learningresources/contents/testing/integration-testing.md

 ### 4. Tracking defects and re-testing application

-It is common to fail your integration test case initially so it is important to learn how to track down the [<tooltip content="Incorrect behavior observed from the system">defects</tooltip>](https://qacomplete.com/resources/articles/what-is-a-software-defect/)occured.
-Thereafter, you should make changes to your application to fix them and re-test your application to ensure that the defects are no longer there.
+In the event of failing your integration test case, it is important to learn how to track down the [<tooltip content="Incorrect behavior observed from the system">defects</tooltip>](https://qacomplete.com/resources/articles/what-is-a-software-defect/)occured.
+Thereafter, you should make changes to your application to fix them and re-test your application with integration testing to ensure that the defects are no longer there.

 :information_source: [This article](http://www.professionalqa.com/defect-tracking-process) covers more details on how to effectively track down defects in a system and fix them.